By Shazia Cheema

 If the United States can help fragile social groups in Libya, Syria, ran, Egypt, Venezuela, and Afghanistan in the recent past then why not Pakistan can help a group under purge in its neighbourhood?

-The views and opinions expressed in this article/Opinion/Comment are those of the author and do not necessarily reflect the official policy or position of the Dispatch News Desk (DND).
-Assumptions made within the analysis are not reflective of the position of Dispatch News Desk.
+The views and opinions expressed in this article/Opinion/Comment are those of the author and do not necessarily reflect the official policy or position of the DND Thought Center and Dispatch News Desk (DND).
+Assumptions made within the analysis are not reflective of the position of the DND Thought Center and Dispatch News Desk News Agency.